B-Davis/NFH_PIT_DATA/README.md

 **Brian** - Deleted some code and files 05/16/2024

 **Brook** - 05/20/2024 Clarified juvenile and minijack cutoff dates at Bonneville.
-Brook added Stock and Brood Year to a new PTAGIS Query "WS_BONN_Ladders.csv"
+Brook added Stock and Brood Year to a new PTAGIS Query "WS_BONN_Ladders.csv".
+Added a dataframe to PTAGIS grab file in the massage section to add expansion.

 How to use this tool:
 Warm Springs NFH annual detections at Bonneville Dam